ezEngine/docs-src/pages/docs/physics/jolt/special/jolt-cloth-sheet-component.md

 # Jolt Cloth Sheet Component

 The *Jolt cloth sheet component* simulates a square patch of cloth as it hangs and swings in the wind.
-It is meant for decorative purposes such as flags but it also interacts with other physics objects.
+It is meant for decorative purposes such as flags and curtains.
 Note that this interaction isn't very precise and prone to tunneling as well as getting tangled up inside dynamic objects.

 ![Jolt Cloth](media/jolt-cloth-sheet.jpg)

-Jolt cloth sheets are affected by [wind](../../../effects/wind/wind.md) and contrary to the [cloth sheet component](../../../effects/cloth-sheet-component.md) they also interact with physics objects and collide with scene geometry.
+Jolt cloth sheets are affected by [wind](../../../effects/wind/wind.md) and contrary to the [cloth sheet component](../../../effects/cloth-sheet-component.md) they also collide with other physics objects and scene geometry.
+However, the physics interactions are *one-sided*, meaning that the cloth is pushed by dynamic objects, but does not push them.
+Although this would be technically possible, it is deliberately disabled, to prevent undesirable physics simulation artifacts.

 ## Component Properties